phybros/willwarren.com/content/posts/2023/04/09/custom-breakout-board-for-esp8266-esp12e/index.md

 # KiCAD to the rescue

-I had done a couple of basic PCB designs before, but decided to go deeper into KiCAD this time and ended up with this design:
+After spending a lot of time on YouTube learning about PCB designs, I ended up with this design:

 {{< figure
     src="ESP-12EBreakoutPCB.jpeg"